-• A construction feasibility review indicating what has to be done, that it can be done, allowable working hours, impacts on the facility, access points for bringing in any standard equipment, major removals (demolition), permits required and environmental issues (i.e., asbestos, hazardous materials, or other issues that impact indoor air quality).
+A construction feasibility review indicating what has to be done, that it can be done, allowable working hours, impacts on the facility, access points for bringing in any standard equipment, major removals (demolition), permits required and environmental issues (i.e., asbestos, hazardous materials, or other issues that impact indoor air quality).

 - Categories and multiple line items for all necessary trades, i.e., civil (structural and site work, demolition, rigging), mechanical, plumbing, electrical, architectural (finishes), environmental (hazardous material mitigation), provision of temporary services as necessary.
 Underlying lists or spreadsheets with major pieces of equipment must back up trade categories. - All lines by trade must include labor and materials.
-"Labor" can be specified by budgetary allowance rather than hours and hourly rates but must state expressly whether or not job must be union or requires prevailing wage. - Line items for professional fees, engineering, commissioning, construction management, permitting, measurement & verification, contractor O&P, and contingency.
+"Labor" can be specified by budgetary allowance rather than hours and hourly rates but must state expressly whether or not the job must be union or requires prevailing wage. - Line items for professional fees, engineering, commissioning, construction management, permitting, measurement & verification, contractor O&P, and contingency.
 These are percentages of the total from above. - Cost estimates may need to be bifurcated into total cost and incremental cost, depending on the audience and the financing contemplated.
 For example, utility incentives are often based on incremental cost. - Lifecycle Cost Analysis (LCCA) is not required, but may be included where there are benefits of the proposed retrofit other than energy cost savings.
-See: NIST Life-Cycle Costing Handbook 135. - Estimated equipment useful life expectancy and equipment degradation are not required, but may be included to assess the overall economic performance of proposed retrofits.
-These estimates should be conservative and based on accepted values (ASHRAE standards).
+See: NIST Life-Cycle Costing Handbook 135. - Estimated equipment useful life expectancy and equipment degradation are not required (although some projects may require this when assessing the financing term and related investment analysis), but may be included to assess the overall economic performance of proposed retrofits.
+These estimates should be conservative (typically using weighted averages) and based on accepted values (ASHRAE standards).

-Quality Assurance Process
+Quality Control Process

-- Compare calculation outcomes to comparable projects, simple estimation methods, and enduse energy usage for reasonableness.
+- 1. Compare calculation outcomes to comparable projects, simple estimation methods, and end-use energy usage for reasonableness.
 Assess that outcomes are consistent with comparables.
 If not consistent with comparables, provide reasons why the project under consideration is different. - Compare calculation outcomes with experience-based guidelines of reasonability (including, for example, benchmarking data capturing the performance of reasonably comparable buildings) for individual measures and for the project as a whole.
 These guidelines must be expressed in terms of savings as a percentage of building energy use and system-level usage. - 3.
 Clearly document all sources used for inputs and assumptions, formulas, and methodology.

-- Qualifications of the person(s) performing the savings calculations. - Documentation must include all factors that were considered to create the savings calculation estimates. - Specific documentation requirements include, without limitation: - Workbooks, spreadsheets and other calculation tools used for the savings estimates. - Weather file that was used for temperature bin calculations or regression analysis. - Basis for cost estimates, including, if applicable, scope of work upon which bid packages are based, and bid packages. - If applicable, bids by trade with the breakouts described in pricing (above). - Savings calculation results. - A quality assurance statement indicating the findings of a review of calculation results against project comparable and guidelines of reasonability for savings as a percentage of end-use energy use.
+- Qualifications of the person(s) performing the savings calculations. - Documentation must include all factors that were considered to create the savings calculation estimates. - Specific documentation requirements include, without limitation: - Workbooks, spreadsheets and other calculation tools used for the savings estimates. - Weather file that was used for temperature bin calculations or regression analysis. - Basis for cost estimates, including, if applicable, scope of work upon which bid packages are based, and bid packages. - o If applicable, bids by trade with the breakouts described in pricing (above). - Savings calculation results. - A quality control statement indicating the findings of a review of calculation results against project comparable and guidelines of reasonability for savings as a percentage of end-use energy use.

-DESIGN, CONSTRUCTION AND COMMISSIONING
+5.0 DESIGN, CONSTRUCTION AND VERIFICATION

 The design and construction team must commit to realize the intent of the energy audit recommendations accepted by the Project Owner.
-That this commitment is met will be part of the project's commissioning (Cx) effort.
-New retrofitted systems must be commissioned to ensure that:
+As part of this effort, the design and construction team is required to perform operational performance verification on the measures implemented as part of the project.